 In the left figure, Budget is the driver.
 The Organization made a strategic investment of a given amount of money to recover the Services, and this guarantees an investment opportunity that ensures service recovery within four hours.

-In the left figure, Acceptable Losses is the driver.
-Assuming a linear relationships between losses and recovery time (the greater the service downtime, the greater are the losses) the Organization made a different strategic choice fixing the losses upper bound.
+In the right figure, Acceptable Losses is the driver.
+Assuming a linear relationship between losses and recovery time (the greater the service downtime, the greater are the losses) the Organization made a different strategic choice fixing the losses upper bound.

 The challenge in Security is usually finding a trade-off between the costs of accepting a risk and the expenses to avoid the risk itself.
 Are you managing risks introduced by new technologies?
 If the answer is no, a Business Impact Analysis should be a priority.